BrandonRiggs-0104/fs-journal/notes/10-vue.md

 3) Start by making a schema: export const NameSchema = new Schema().
 At the end of your new schema you need to place the timestamp: true toJSON: {virtuals: true} curly bracket thing outside the brackets for your actual schema.

-4) After making a new schema in the models folder, you have to update the Dbcontext with the information of the schema.
+4) After making a new schema in the models folder, you have to update the dbcontext with the information of the schema.

 5) Then you make a controller, make sure the first thing you put in after the constructor is super(''), then below it put this.router.